kelley-sharp/wonderful-todo-list/README.md

 * Locked tasks cannot have their completion status toggled
 * Tasks remain locked until all of their dependencies have been completed
 * Your implementation should resemble the above design
-* Feel free to introduce new dependencies, but try to keep things as simple as possible
+* Please don't introduce any new dependencies, you should have everything you need to complete the challenge
 * We value well structured code that follows best practices

 ### Design Database Schema